 - Attorney and law office staff placement service for members who are seeking positions or office or paralegal assistance.

 - The Association's leadership includes legislative and ISBA Liaisons who advocate the views of the Association before the Illinois General Assembly and keep our Board informed as to statewide developments in the ISBA.

 - Our Lawyer Referral & Mediation Service helps you market your practice and reach out to potential clients.
 Over 5,000 referrals are made to member attorneys each year.
 Our Referral Service is also approved by the ABA.
-Members received a discount on this service.
+Members receive a discount on this service.